binaryphile/rubsh/README.md

     > a new hope

-Requires that the object has been instantiated at least once.
+Requires that the object has been instantiated at least once so the bash function "sample" exists.

 ### Calling Methods